freebsd/freebsd-src/doc/html/_sources/admin/conf_files/krb5_conf.txt

 interface can be used to write a plugin to synchronize MIT Kerberos with another database such as Active Directory.
 No plugins are built in for this interface.

+.. _kadm5_auth:

+kadm5_auth interface
+####################

+The kadm5_auth section (introduced in release 1.16) controls modules for the kadmin authorization interface, which determines whether a client principal is allowed to perform a kadmin operation.
+The following built-in modules exist for this interface:

+**acl**
+    This module reads the :ref:`kadm5.acl(5)` file, and authorizes operations which are allowed according to the rules in the file.

+**self**
+    This module authorizes self-service operations including password changes, creation of new random keys, fetching the client's principal record or string attributes, and fetching the policy record associated with the client principal.

 .. _clpreauth: